 Most publicly traded companies follow the standard calendar, with the ends of their financial quarters coming at the end of March, June, September, and December.
 Approximately one week to ten days later, the companies release a report that details the status of their revenue, expenses, profit, and financial outlook.
+But how does this affect your trading and what should you consider during this period?

 What to Consider During Earnings Season